 - You will also be asked about your medical and psychological history.

 - Any property you have will be taken away from you and stored until you are discharged.

 - You will be allowed to use the telephone so you can contact family, friends, or bail bondsman.

-- If you are expected to be released shortly, they will let you wear your own clothes, otherwise you you will have to wear a jumpsuit.
+- If you are expected to be released shortly, they will let you wear your own clothes, otherwise you will have to wear a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell our readers about your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that might help other people get through jail intake?